12 Best Fish for a 10 Gallon Tank

 - Always: Use our stocking calculator for accurate recommendations

 Pro tip: Understock your tank.
 A 10 gallon with fewer fish is easier to maintain and healthier for the fish.
+Regular water changes are still essential.

 Top 12 Fish for 10 Gallon Tanks